-Photo Credit: Photo credit: Miguel Atkins, Artist: Jeremy Biggers
+Photo Credit: Photo credit: J Taylor Studios, Artist: Jeremy Biggers

 Dallas' Dopest Art Gallery Is Also The City's Only Black Woman-Owned

 If you’ve got plans to visit Dallas, be sure to stop by Daisha Board Gallery while you’re in town.
 The contemporary art gallery is the city’s only gallery owned by a Black woman.